thenerdery/dot-net-standards/README.md

 ## Glossary for External Readers

-If you are not a Nerdery employee, you will occassionally come across references to internal tools and abbreviations that you might not have heard of.
+If you are not a Nerdery employee, you will occasionally come across references to internal tools and abbreviations that you might not have heard of.
-Rather than cluttering up the standards with parantheticals to define terms, we have tried to helpfully collect definitions and explanations here.
+Rather than cluttering up the standards with parentheticals to define terms, we have tried to helpfully collect definitions and explanations here.

 **PSE**: Principle Software Engineer